aswathkb96/cicd-jenkins-docker-helm-kubernetes/README.md

 4. Maven builds JAR file
 5. Build Docker Image with dockerfile
 6. Tag and push Docker Image to ECR
-7. Deplo to EKS using Helm
+7. Deploy to EKS using Helm

 Pre-requisites